jcolag/entropy-arbitrage/2023-10-12-menage-troi.md

  > **LAFORGE**: Thanks for your help, Wes, but you'd better get aboard the *Bradbury*.
 They were ready to break orbit an hour ago.

-While other possibilities exist, I have to assume that they named the *Bradbury* after science fiction writer [Ray Bradbury](https://en.wikipedia.org/wiki/Ray_Bradbury).
+While other possibilities exist, I have to assume that they named the *Bradbury* after science fiction writer {% wiki Ray_Bradbury|Ray Bradbury|en %}.

  > **TROI**: I think I know what she's doing.
 You have to fight to get her back, Captain.